qteatime/crochet/docs/design/0009-extensible-records.md

 Plus, by having records be less dynamic we'll be able to extend dispatch to include record _shapes_, too, in unambiguous ways.

+## Optimisation

+The initial implementation of this proposal will not bother with optimisations, however, given the static nature of Crochet's types, a closed-world compiler can optimise construction of known types at compile time, translating all `new-named` and `extend-instance` instructions into plain `new` instructions, which means figuring field saturation and layout needs not be performed at runtime.